wpmetabox/docsv2/docs/online-generator.md

 You can also toggle the field settings by clicking the field title bar.

-The field settings are different depending on the field type.
-See more details about [field settings](/field-settings/) or settings for specific field types from the left menu of this page.

 ## Remove, duplicate, reorder fields

 On the title bar, there're 2 icons for removing and duplicated fields.
 When you hover the mouse over the field settings, you'll see move up and down buttons for reorder fields.